 Roseburg was one of the first companies in the industry to produce particleboard from wood waste that was otherwise incinerated or dumped in landfills.
-In fact, our board plants are some of the earliest and most recycling plants in America.
-Our plants in Oregon, Montana, Louisiana and Mississippi process and recycle 1.5 million tons of reclaimed wood waste annually, converting it into panels that sequester carbon.
+In fact, our board facilities are some of the earliest and most recycling facilities in America.
+Our facilities in Oregon, Montana, Louisiana and Mississippi process and recycle 1.5 million tons of reclaimed wood waste annually, converting it into panels that sequester carbon.

-For years, we've been recycling waste materials into clean energy through our biomass cogeneration plants in Dillard, Oregon.
-We take wood waste from our own facilities as well as diverted wood waste from local landfills and produce clean energy for our manufacturing plants, administrative offices and nearby communities.
+For years, we've been recycling waste materials into clean energy through our biomass cogeneration facilities in Dillard, Oregon.
+We take wood waste from our own facilities as well as diverted wood waste from local landfills and produce clean energy for our manufacturing facilities, administrative offices and nearby communities.

 ENVIRONMENTAL MANAGEMENT SYSTEMS

 Roseburg has developed an Environmental Management System (EMS) at each of our manufacturing facilities.
 The approach is simple: make environmental consideration a natural part of everyone’s job.
 This program is employee-driven, and it calls on people to take personal responsibility for environmental aspects of their jobs by identifying problems, documenting them, and using standard operating procedures to make improvements.